-- When and how the in-field data will be combined with other data layers and what statistical analyses will be applied - How uncertainty will be managed and reduced; relatedly, how the system will minimize if not eliminate data gaps during the critical season27 - How all of the above will be made operationally efficient, with positive economics, at scale
+- Determination of which measurements (e.g. N2O, soil moisture, temperature) are necessary - When, where, and how the measurements should be taken such that they capture the necessary data without disruption to field operations - When and how the in-field data will be combined with other data layers and what statistical analyses will be applied - How uncertainty will be managed and reduced; relatedly, how the system will minimize if not eliminate data gaps during the critical season27 - How all of the above will be made operationally efficient, with positive economics, at scale

-As illustrated by the list above, the N2O monitoring challenge is a complex one- each of the bullets above comes with its own technical challenges, which are compounded by environmental heterogeneity, operational and financial limitations, and assurance of data quality and origin.
-Successfully addressing these challenges would mean immediate market relevance in clean fuel markets, nitrogen efficiency R&D environments (e.g. nitrogen inhibitor providers, EPA, USDA), and the broader agricultural sector, which contributes ~3% of annual U.S. emissions in the form of N2O from cropland soils.16
+As illustrated by the list above, the N_2O monitoring challenge is a complex one- each of the bullets above comes with its own technical challenges, which are compounded by environmental heterogeneity, operational and financial limitations, and assurance of data quality and origin.
+Successfully addressing these challenges would mean immediate market relevance in clean fuel markets, nitrogen efficiency R&D environments (e.g. nitrogen inhibitor providers, EPA, USDA), and the broader agricultural sector, which contributes ~3% of annual U.S. emissions in the form of N_2O from cropland soils.
+16